 The Management Team of Aruba Bank supports the Management Board in the execution of the strategy and policies of the bank.
-It operates as a team together with the Management Board members to ensure alignment in achieving effectiveness, as well as overseeing individual areas of responsibility, which are as follows as per December 31, 2021:
+It operates as a team together with the Management Board members to ensure alignment in achieving effectiveness, as well as overseeing individual areas of responsibility.